EBISPOT/diachron_OLS/README.md

 ### What is OLS

-The [Ontology Lookup Service](http://www.ebi.ac.uk/ols/beta/) is an ontology browsing tool that holds more than 140 biomedical ontologies that are updated every night.
+The [Ontology Lookup Service](http://www.ebi.ac.uk/ols/beta/) is an ontology browsing tool that holds more than 140 biomedical ontologies, and is updated every night.

 ### DIACHRON in OLS